Sleaford Navigation: History

-The Act was passed on 11 June 1792, creating The Company of Proprietors of the Sleaford Navigation, which was empowered to make and maintain a Navigation from Sleaford Castle Causeway, through the town of Sleaford, along the course of Sleaford Mill Stream and Kyme Eau, to the River Witham, at or near Chappel Hill.
+The Sleaford Navigation Act 1792 (32 Geo.
+3. c.
+106) was passed on 11 June 1792, creating The Company of Proprietors of the Sleaford Navigation, which was empowered to make and maintain a Navigation from Sleaford Castle Causeway, through the town of Sleaford, along the course of Sleaford Mill Stream and Kyme Eau, to the River Witham, at or near Chappel Hill.
 It had authority to raise £13,000 in capital for the project, with an additional £6,500 if necessary.
 Most of the money was raised within Lincolnshire, with half of the shares being bought by people living in Sleaford.
 Six proprietors were elected to serve on a committee, which expressed its thanks to Joseph Banks at its first meeting.
 By the end of 1793, £16,000 had been raised to fund construction.

 The Horncastle Canal was being constructed at the same time, and the two companies negotiated to find an engineer who would oversee both projects.
 They approached Henry Eastburn, but he did not accept, and so William Cawley from Mickle Trafford in Cheshire was appointed.
 Five locks were required to negotiate the mills, and there were additional locks at Lower Kyme and near Flax Dyke, in the parish of Ewerley.
 They were built as broad locks, 60 by 15 ft, and the total fall from Sleaford was 42 ft.
 Six contracts with a total value of £4,000, for the construction of locks and bridges, were awarded to John Dyson Sr., who worked with Peter Tyler and John Langwith.
 Defects were reported with the lock at Haverholme in 1794, and when the opening of the canal was announced, Dyson produced advertisements which stated that the canal would not open unless he was paid for the work he had carried out.
 The company responded that the only place to sort out such disagreements was in a law court, and the opening went ahead on 6 May 1794.
 The enabling act specified that the terminus would be at Castle Causeway, from where it would follow the southern mill stream to pass through the south bridge, and then along the Sleaford millstream through Old Sleaford and New Sleaford.
 Financial difficulties meant that it stopped short of its intended terminus, and instead the company built a wharf to the east of what is now Carre Street in Sleaford.